dortania/OpenCore-Install-Guide/post-install/nvram.md

 Do keep in mind this requires the `nvram` command to support the `-x` flag for this to work correctly which is unavailable on macOS 10.12 and below.
 If you are installing macOS 10.12 or earlier, you need to copy `nvram.mojave` into the same folder as `LogoutHook.command`, which fixes this by invoking it instead of the system `nvram` command.

+Something else to note is that macOS is only able to read nvram.plist butit won't be able to write to nvram.plist unless running the shutdown process.
+This means running the test above won't work